altera-fpga/hls-samples/ReferenceDesigns/qrd/README.md

 |:---                   |:---
 | `-Xshardware`         | Target FPGA hardware (as opposed to FPGA emulator)
 | `-Xsclock=360MHz`     | The FPGA backend attempts to achieve 360 MHz
-| `-Xsparallel=2`       | Use 2 cores when compiling the bitstream through Intel® Quartus®
+| `-Xsparallel=2`       | Use 2 cores when compiling the bitstream through Quartus®
-| `-Xsseed`             | Specifies the Intel® Quartus® compile seed, to yield slightly higher fmax
+| `-Xsseed`             | Specifies the Quartus® compile seed, to yield slightly higher fmax

 Additionaly, the cmake build system can be configured using the following parameters: